kzsolt3141/konyvtar/README.md

 # 2024.??.??
 2.0.0

-- [+] Add passsword, birthdate, admin and ocupancy to Users database
+- [+] Add passsword, birthdate, admin and occupancy to Users database
 - [+] Add simple Login and Registration pages
 - [+] Use passport to login
 - [*] reorganize files frontend -> public, html -> ejs